What’s the secret to creating a convincing feminine image?

 Lucille

 P.S.
 Are you ready to take your female image to the next level?
-Get started today by signing up for my FREE 3-part Male to Female Makeover Mini Course.
+Get started today by signing up for my FREE 3-part Male to Female Transformation Mini Course.

 I do this continuously.
 Femininity is utterly fascinating to me – it’s like a wonderful magic trick that I want to learn!